QuentinRa/blog.quentinra.dev/tools/doxygen/docs/oo.md

 [Go back](..#write-documentation)

-**FIRST** you should use the Javadoc in Java not Doxygen but I Hope that you are here for other Object-Oriented languages.
+**FIRST**, you should use the Javadoc in Java not Doxygen, but I Hope that you are here for other Object-Oriented languages.
 Here are some new tags for OO languages, you should check the ``c`` page for the rest of them